-- Similarly, Fullstack Academy offers part-time and full-time software programs for aspiring software engineers.
+- Similarly, Fullstack Academy, Eleven Fifty Academy, and devCodeCamp offer part-time and full-time software programs for aspiring software engineers.

 - Students can also consider Lambda School and Thinkful, which have coding courses as well as programs in other topics.
 Both bootcamps offer income share agreements (ISA) for financing.

-- Actualize, App Academy, Hack Reactor, and Flatiron School are all full-time bootcamps that can be taken in-person on their campuses or live online.
+- Actualize, Zip Code Wilmington, App Academy, Hack Reactor, Coder Foundry, Launch Academy, and Flatiron School are all full-time bootcamps that can be taken in-person on their campuses or live online.

 - Similarly, Kenzie Academy offers in-person and online courses in software engineering & UX design and front-end engineering.
 Learn more about Kenzie Academy in our review.

-- If you cannot commit to a full-time course, Covalence and Galvanize have part-time options for aspiring software engineers.
+- If you cannot commit to a full-time course, Covalence, Code Fellows, and Galvanize have part-time options for aspiring software engineers.

 - Aspiring software engineers and web developers can also consider CodeX Academy, a self-paced coding bootcamp with mentorship opportunities.
 Learn more about CodeX Academy in our review.